- See Key Performance Indicators »

 Percentage of Administrative & Engineering Costs for DOT&PF

-Analysis of results and challenges: This measure decreased from 21% in 2011 to 20% in 2012.
+Analysis of results and challenges: This percentage decreased from 22.9% in FFY2013 to 22.3% in FFY2014.

 The aim of this measure is to get more capital dollars into construction or into other related fieldwork by maintaining overhead costs at an acceptable level.
 This will benefit the private sector and the travelling public.
 Percentages are calculated by summing up all administrative and engineering costs, i.e. all costs that are not direct construction payments, right-of-way acquisition/relocation payments, or utility relocation payments, and dividing those administrative and engineering costs by the total of all project costs.